 The fonts that you can expect most people to have on their PCs (and most Macs).

-HTML character entities - there's also a link to a PDF of Windows Alt codes to create some of them.
+The Alt key combinations to get the characters – there’s also a link to a PDF of Windows Alt codes to create some of them.

 HTML named colours that are consistent across all modern browsers.